 More information on each of us:

-Julie Harris Stern is the principal consultant for Education to Save the World, supporting schools in transforming teaching and learning on four continents.
+Julie Stern is an author, teacher trainer and instructional coach, supporting schools in transforming teaching and learning on four continents.
 She is passionate about maximizing human potential and breaking free of the industrial model of schooling.
-Her depth and breath of knowledge combined with her vision and contagious energy make her an in-demand workshop facilitator, instructional coach, author and advisor in many areas including concept-based curriculum, differentiated classrooms and formative assessments.
-Julie is the author of Tools for Teaching Conceptual Understanding and is a Verified Master Trainer and has Coaching and Change Management Certificates from the Association for the Supervision of Training and Development.
-She has received training from Phi Beta Kappa International on Curriculum and Assessment and is a Specialist for Dr. Erickson’s Concept-Based Curriculum and Instruction Certification Institutes.
+Her depth and breath of knowledge combined with her vision and contagious energy make her an in-demand workshop facilitator, instructional coach, author and advisor in many areas including visible learning, concept-based curriculum, differentiated classrooms and formative assessments.
+Julie is the author of Tools for Teaching Conceptual Understanding, is certified in researcher John Hattie’s Visible Learning as well as H. Lynn Erickson’s Concept-Based Curriculum and Instruction.
+She is a Verified Master Trainer and has Coaching and Change Management Certificates from the Association for the Supervision of Training and Development.
+She has received training from Phi Beta Kappa International on Curriculum and Assessment and worked closely for many years as a Specialist for Dr. Erickson’s Concept-Based Curriculum and Instruction Certification Institutes.
 She is a James Madison Constitutional Scholar and taught Social Studies for many years.
 She was also the Director of Public Policy and Curriculum Innovation, leading the revision of curriculum in all subject areas grades 6 – 12 at the Cesar Chavez Public Charter Schools in Washington, DC.
 She has a Master’s Degree in International Education from The George Washington University and a Bachelor’s Degree in Sociology and Psychology from Loyola University New Orleans.

 Juliet Mohnkern is the Director at High Tech Middle North County in San Diego.
 She recently completed the Leadership Resident Program at the High Tech High Graduate School of Education Leadership.
 She is passionate about providing all students with equitable access to learning that is both academically rigorous and connected to the real world.
 Previously, she was the Director of Public Policy and Curriculum Innovation at Chavez Schools in Washington, DC.
 She also worked at Match Public Charter School in Boston.